Christchurch Central Library: History

-The Christchurch library dates back to 1859 and the original library buildings were on the corner of Cambridge Terrace and Hereford Street.
+The Canterbury Public Library dates back to 1859 and the original buildings were on the corner of Cambridge Terrace and Hereford Street.
 Eventually over 100 years old, a replacement was needed, and after years of searching for a suitable site, the property on the corner of Gloucester Street and Oxford Terrace was purchased in 1974.
 The new site was again facing the Avon River, was across the river from the historic Canterbury Provincial Council Buildings, and was only a short walk away from the town centre in Cathedral Square.

 The architecture firm Warren and Mahoney was engaged to design the building, and Charles Luney was the principal contractor.
 The total price for the site and construction was NZ$5.8m.
 The building was opened by Sir David Beattie, the Governor-General, on 2 February 1982.
 Membership grew dramatically after the opening, and within three months, 10,000 new members were gained.

 The library had four floors, with a total area of 6000 sqm.
 The ground floor and the first floor were linked by an escalator, with the second and third floor used for internal services.
 Another one and a half floors were added in 1997, and another escalator was added from the first to the second floor, expanding the area open to the public.
 Further changes were made to the building in 2001.

 Earthquakes

-Whilst the library building suffered little structural damage in the 22 February 2011 Christchurch earthquake, the central city was declared a redzone and the city centre was not accessible to the public.
+The library building suffered little structural damage in the 22 February 2011 Christchurch earthquake, the central city was declared a redzone and the city centre was not accessible to the public.
 With the red zone cordon shrinking over time, alternative central city library locations were established in South City Mall (8 July 2011 – 15 July 2012), Peterborough Street (19 December 2011 – present), Tuam Street (July 2012 – November 2013), and Manchester Street (20 January 2014 – present).
 The Tuam Street library was conveniently located adjacent to the temporary bus exchange and became necessary as more books were recovered from the central building in Gloucester Street, but it closed again as the land was designated for the Justice and Emergency Services Precinct.

-The Christchurch Central Library building was located within the area that the Christchurch Central Recovery Plan designated for the Convention Centre Precinct and for that reason, the building was demolished during September and October 2014.
-The replacement library, named Tūranga, opened in October 2018.
+The Central Library was located within the area that the Christchurch Central Recovery Plan designated for Te Pae and for that reason, the building was demolished during September and October 2014.
+Tūranga, the new Central library and Civic space opened in October 2018.